RodolpheThienard/ieee-posit-benchmark/README.md

 ./cuda_main <matrix-size> <meta-repetition>
 ```
 > [!WARNING]
->/!\ If error : "cannot find -lcublas" or "cannot find -lcudart"
+> If error : "cannot find -lcublas" or "cannot find -lcudart"
->check if LD_LIBRARY_PATH AND LIBRARY_PATH have "/path/to/your/cuda/lib64"
+> check if LD_LIBRARY_PATH AND LIBRARY_PATH have "/path/to/your/cuda/lib64"
 > if not,
 ```sh
 export LIBRARY_PATH="/path/to/your/cuda/lib64:${LIBRARY_PATH}"